-Keyword Arguments namespace (str, optional) - Namespace to use for the call.
+- person (boolean, optional) If set to True, use person rather than device_tracker as the device type to query - namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
 In most cases it is safe to ignore this parameter.

-Returns True if no one is home, False otherwise.
+Returns Returns True if no one is home, False otherwise.

 '''

 if self.noone_home():

+do something

+if self.noone_home(person=True):

 do something

 '''